1. How long did the shutdown last?

 We don't know yet.
 As is true in every litigation, success is not certain.
 And, if we prevail in the Court of Federal Claims, the government may appeal to the U.S. Court of Appeals for the Federal Circuit.
 A similar case filed in connection with the 2013 shutdown did result in a favorable judgment for employees, but calculations of amounts owed to those who joined that case have not yet been completed.

 22. I heard that the FLSA case covers only CBP employees.
 Is that true?

-No. The NTEU suit is open to any FLSA nonexempt bargaining unit employee who, during the opt in period, worked during the shutdown in a unit for which NTEU serves as the exclusive representative.
+No, it applies to employees in multiple agencies represented by NTEU.
+The Avalos suit is on behalf of any FLSA nonexempt employee who worked during the shutdown without timely pay in a bargaining unit for which NTEU serves as the exclusive representative.

 23. If I decide to opt in and join the FLSA lawsuit, could I face retaliation at my job?

 It is illegal for any employer to discharge or discriminate in any way against any employee who files a complaint and participates in an FLSA suit.
 If you believe that you have faced retaliation for joining NTEU’s lawsuit, contact your chapter representative immediately.

 Post Shutdown Pay

 24. I worked both regular shifts and overtime during the shutdown.
 Will I be paid both my regular pay and overtime pay for the shutdown period?

 Yes.
 Under the Government Employee Fair Treatment Act, employees affected by the shutdown (whether they were furloughed or required to work) should have received all the back pay they are owed, including any overtime.

 25. I am a federal employee who was on furlough during the shutdown.
 Will I recover under these lawsuits?